AmpliconSuite/CycleViz/README.md

 sudo apt-get install ttf-mscorefonts-installer
 ```

-If you are using this with AR, after cloning the CycleViz repo consider running the following to add a line to your `.bashrc` file to enable automatic generation of CycleViz figures at the end of an AR run.
+After cloning the CycleViz repo consider running the following to add a line to your `.bashrc` file to enable automatic generation of CycleViz figures at the end of an AR run.

 `cd CycleViz/`